hackermananoobisborn-max/IPloc.py/README.md

 for api key storeage create apikey.txt in the current gitcloned directory then simple run the program against python3 as so

-Python3 iploc.py

-And input your target and api key
-For batch mode run the program against python3 and your txt file containing a list of targets with no indentations and then input the api key to be stored if not done already,you can give a list of links,ips or domain names
+Python3 iploc.py and input your target and api key, for batch mode run the program against python3 and your txt file containing a list of targets with no indentations and then input the api key to be stored if not done already,you can give a list of links,ips or domain names
 Note that to get an ip2location api key you need to sign up to their website  and then you will receive a free key for use.
 Link to get api key: www.ip2location.io